 Fast by defaultSection titled Fast by default

-Good performance is always important, but it is especially critical for content-focused websites.
+Good performance is always important, but it is especially critical for websites whose success depends on displaying your content.
 It has been well-proven that poor performance loses you engagement, conversions, and money.
 For example:

 - Every 100ms faster → 1% more conversions (Mobify, earning +$380,000/yr)